freifunk-berlin/bbb-configs/README.md

 Using bbb-configs is quite simple.
 The TL;DR version for anyone just wanting to generate images without reading the [FAQ](FAQ.md) or [Developers Guide](DEVELOPER.md) is:

-### 1. Install dependencies
+### 1. Install OpenWRT build dependencies

+First install the OpenWRT build dependencies.
+You can find the dependencies for your specific Linux distribution [here](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem#linux_gnu-linux_distributions).

+### 2. Install BBB-configs dependencies

-Depending on your distro you might need to use a different package management system than `apt`.
+Now install the BBB-configs dependencies.
+Depending on your distributions you might need to use a different package management system than `apt`.

 ```sh
 apt update